Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Abstract

 \section{Abstract}

 We consider the problem of enumerating maps $f$ of degree $d$ from a fixed general curve $C$ of genus $g$ to $\bP^r$ satisfying incidence conditions of the form $f(p_i)\in X_i$, where $p_i\in C$ are general points and $X_i\subset\bP^r$ are general linear spaces.
-We give a complete answer in the case where the $X_i$ are points, where the counts, the ``Tevelev degrees'' of $\bP^r$, were previously known only when $r=1$, when $d$ is large compared to $r,g$, or virtually in Gromov-Witten theory.
+We give a complete answer in the case where the $X_i$ are points, where the counts are known as the ``Tevelev degrees'' of $\bP^r$.
+These were previously known only when $r=1$, when $d$ is large compared to $r,g$, or virtually in Gromov-Witten theory.
 We also give a complete answer in the case $r=2$ with arbitrary incidence conditions.
 Our main approach studies the behavior of complete collineations under various degenerations.
-We expect the technique to have further applications.